Skip to main content

 3. You concretely perform the definition by clicking the “Add Task” button, this will open a pop-up window like the one shown in the image below.
 Here you can choose among a variety of predetermined tools.
 Scroll down until you find the tool you need or you can search for a specific one by entering a keyword in the field with the magnifying glass icon, to add the tool just click on it.

-It is important to note that all these tools can also work independently and can be accessed from the tool library by clicking the "Tools" category on the top menu bar of the BUILD module.
-For more information about the tools you can visit this collection of our base knowledge.
+It is important to note that all these tools can also work independently and can be accessed from the tool library by clicking the "Tools" category on the top menu bar.
+For more information about the tools, you can visit this collection of our base knowledge.

 The order in which the tasks are added determines the order in which they will be executed, but if you want to rearrange that order, simply click and drag the task you want to move up or down in the list on the right side.
 You can also delete a task you already added by clicking the trash icon next to it.

-In the image above, you can see a selection of tasks for a hypothetical Golden Gate Assembly (GGA) workflow.
-Once you have added all the necessary steps to your list, click "Submit".
+Once you have added all the necessary steps to your list, click "Submit."

 Verify your workflow definition